 Edgegap Plugin - Automated Game Server Hosting - Unity Tutorial

-In this video, we will cover how set up the Edgegap’s Unity plugin to deploy, and host, an automated game server directly from Unity’s editor.
-As to get your game online and playable, worldwide, in seconds.
+In this video, we will cover how to easily set up any Unity project to deploy, and host, dedicated game server directly from Unity’s editor using the Edgegap plugin.

 Let’s get to it.